Introduction to ACME

 If you find any software bugs, inconsistencies, errors or improvement hints, please let us know on support@ascee.nl and we will fix it as soon as possible.

 We value your privacy, so we do not store unnessesary (personal) information.
 No (tracking) cookies are stored.
-We do a small bit of analytics for this site, just to see how many people are watching our documentation and have a rough idea of where they are from1.
+We do a small bit of analytics for this site, just to see how many people are watching our documentation and to have a rough idea of where they are from1.
 Basically the only thing happening is a counter increase of the number of unique visitors we get.

 Notes on this manual

 The user interface of ACME picks up the style from its operating system.
 Therefore, colors, styles and places of buttons can vary a bit depending on your used operating system.
+There might be small differences between the screenshots in this user manual and the actual user interface.

 We did our best to provide a proper manual, free of errors.
 However, if you do find an error or incomplete part, please let us know by sending an email to support@ascee.nl.